pyclassic/pyclassic/README.rst

 CPE (Classic Protcol Extension).
 It implements a block queue, an event system, map loader, and much more.

-If you have access to this repository, consider yourself lucky because this is a private project in order to prevent script kiddies from being annoying.

 Documentation can be found here: https://063ba2f779d68f7932612a3632b8096f.matthil.de